 - 1- 2 cloves of garlic, minced

-- Small bunch of fresh basil (can also used 3/4 tsp of dried basil)
+- Small bunch of fresh basil (you can also used 3/4 teaspoons of dried basil)

 Instructions

-- Coat the barramundi with canola oil, season with sea salt and cracked black pepper, and place in a heated non stick skillet over medium high heat .
+- Coat the barramundi fillets with a bit of the canola oil and season them with sea salt and cracked black pepper.

-- Cook for about 4-5 minutes on each side, until the fillets are lightly browned.
+- Place the barramundi fillets in the pan and pan-sear for 4-5 minutes on each side, until the fillets are lightly browned.

-- Move to a serving dish and keep warm while you make the sauce.
+- Move the fillets to a serving dish to keep them warm while you prepare the sauce.

 Recommended Products